Nelson Fibre Optic Utility

 In 2012, the Regional District partnered with the city of Nelson to run new fibre optic cable connecting their Lakeside offices with the community complex and city hall.
 The RDCK now saves substantially on communications costs and both parties benefit by sharing services such as GIS and communications.

 In 2014, the city of Nelson and the Province of BC partnered to connect all of the schools and Selkirk College facilities over the fibre optic network.
 This opportunity allowed the fibre optic network to expand into Rosemont, Fairview, and Uphill.
-These educational sites can now benefit from speeds up to 1000 Mb per second to help provide learning tools to students and teachers within Nelson.
+These educational sites can now benefit from speeds up to 10GB per second, to help provide learning tools to students and teachers within Nelson.

 Phase 3 - Share with Local Organizations